What is Goodwill?

 It is very interesting to study the classification of Goodwill based on consumer behavior.
-This theory was first coined by P.D.
-Leake in 1921.
-He also defines goodwill as follows: “the right which grows out of all kinds of past effort in seeking profit, an increase of value or other advantages”.
+P.D.
+Leake first coined this theory in 1921.
+He also defines goodwill as “the right which grows out of all kinds of past effort in seeking profit, an increase of value or other advantages.”

-For example, Warren Buffet is the heart and soul of Berkshire Hathaway Inc. The share value will spiral down were Buffet to step down or move.
-People will then choose to reallocate their funds to Buffets new address.
+For example, Warren Buffet is the heart and soul of Berkshire Hathaway Inc. The share value will spiral down where Buffet to step down or move.
+People will then choose to reallocate their funds to Buffet’s new address.

 Rat is a scurried animal rushing over to wherever the next piece of cheese is.
 It does not care “who” is putting out the cheese or “where” is it coming from.
 In other words, such consumers do not play favorites either in management personnel or in the brand.
 For this reason, it is also known as fugitive goodwill and is valueless.
 It is fickle and vulnerable.
 Therefore, it cannot be translated to generate any value.